 Your doctor will be able to diagnose bronchitis based on your symptoms and an examination of your chest.
 Sometimes, a chest X-ray, blood tests and other tests may be carried out to rule out other lung conditions, or if you suffer from chronic bronchitis or other forms of COPD.

 Bronchodilators in the form of an inhaler or tablets may be prescribed by your doctor if you experience shortness of breath and wheezing.
 These can help to open up the airways and thin the mucus so it's easier to expel.

-Bronchodilators are often used to treat Asthma and COPD and contain the active ingredient Salbutamol which is used to relieve symptoms of asthma and COPD.
-Although a Salbutamol inhaler is likely to only be prescribed in individuals that are suffering from chronic Bronchitis.
+Bronchodilators are often used to treat asthma and COPD and contain the active ingredient salbutamol, which is used to relieve the symptoms of asthma and COPD.
+However, a salbutamol inhaler is likely to only be prescribed for individuals who are suffering from chronic bronchitis.

-Since most cases of bronchitis are caused by a viral infection, your GP won't generally prescribe antibiotics as they'll make no difference.
-Antibiotics will only be prescribed if bronchitis turns into pneumonia, or you might be at risk of developing pneumonia or other complications.
+Since most cases of bronchitis are caused by a viral infection, your GP won't generally prescribe antibiotics as they will make no difference in these cases.
+Antibiotics will only be prescribed if bronchitis turns into pneumonia, or if you are at risk of developing pneumonia or other complications.

-Chronic bronchitis can't be cured, but you can improve symptoms and reduce the incidence of infection by avoiding irritants such as tobacco smoke.
+Chronic bronchitis cannot be cured, but you can improve symptoms and reduce the risk of infection by avoiding irritants such as tobacco smoke.